Karen’s Journey: A Previvor’s Decision to Take Control

-My story began seven 12 years ago when my father tested positive for the BRCA mutation.
-Yes, men can inherit the BRCA-mutation.
-We inherit 50% of our genetics from our mother and 50% of our genetics from our father.
+My story began 12 years ago when my father tested positive for the BRCA mutation.
+Yes, men can inherit the BRCA mutation.
+We inherit 50% of our genetics from our mother and 50% from our father.
 It is VERY IMPORTANT to look at both sides of your family history.

-During this time, I created a women’s only online peer support community on Facebook.
-It is the largest support group of its kind for women experiencing hereditary breast or ovarian cancer or are at high risk for a hereditary mutation.
+During this time, I created a women’s-only online peer support community on Facebook.
+It is the largest support group of its kind for women experiencing hereditary breast or ovarian cancer or who are at high risk for a hereditary mutation.
 We are 10,000 strong and growing daily.

-Throughout the years I experienced many complications and had an additional 7 surgeries to correct them.
+Throughout the years, I experienced many complications and had an additional seven surgeries to correct them.
 I was not interested in more surgery, so I decided to define beauty on my own terms and had a beautiful floral design tattooed on my left breast to cover my incision lines.

-After this life-changing experience I reached out to P-ink.org (a mastectomy tattoo organization that provides free mastectomy tattoos for women post mastectomy) and told them I am bringing this initiative to Montreal.
-5 years later, I have been able to provide 15 women with an amazing experience thanks to the generosity of my tattoo artists.
+After this life-changing experience, I reached out to P-ink.org, a mastectomy tattoo organization that provides free mastectomy tattoos for women post-mastectomy, and told them I was bringing this initiative to Montreal.
+Five years later, I have been able to provide 15 women with an amazing experience thanks to the generosity of my tattoo artists.

 I have become a huge patient advocate and have had great opportunities come my way.